looeee/discoverthreejs-site/README.md

 Search through the markdown folder for "TODO" if you're looking for inspiration ^_^

-For larger contributions, please get in touch before making changes.
+For larger contributions, please get in touch before making changes - you can open a discussion or issue on this repo.

 ## Developer Guide